 Signs that you may need a root canal can include one or more of the following:

 Gum blister or pimple

 Sometimes patients ignore sudden tooth sensitivity until it graduates to serious pain.
 Our team never wants you to be in pain!

 Our dentists provide comfortable root canal therapy and always make sure the area is thoroughly numb before starting treatment.
 We also offer nitrous oxide if you need a little extra relaxation.
 Nitrous oxide is a safe gas administered through a small nasal mask.
 It provides a relaxed and dreamy sensation.
 We also offer music, headphones, cozy blankets, and neck pillows to add to your comfort.

 The root canal process calls for gently but thoroughly removing the infected tooth root and any decay.
 One of our dentists will fill the canal with medication to help your tooth heal faster and provide a temporary filling to keep the area clean.

 During your next visit, one of our dentists will typically cap the tooth with a dental crown.
 In many cases, a tooth is left vulnerable by the infection, and a filling is not substantial enough to keep the tooth viable or strong.

 A good method of root infection prevention is a regular oral hygiene routine.
 This routine should include brushing and flossing twice daily and avoiding sugary and acidic snacks and beverages.
 Additionally, visiting our office twice per year for exams and cleanings plays a crucial role in healthy teeth and gums, which generally means fewer root infections, cavities, and dental emergencies.

 Let Us Help!

-If you’ve noticed sudden tooth sensitivity or if you’re experiencing one or more symptoms of a tooth root infection, contact our team today to schedule an appointment with Dr. Corbin Brady or Dr. Brady Lysne.
+If you’ve noticed sudden tooth sensitivity or if you’re experiencing one or more symptoms of a tooth root infection, contact our team today to schedule an appointment with Dr. Brady or Dr. Throckmorton.